qzaidi/quran/README.md

 ```

 Currently, only arabic text and english, hindi and urdu translations are supported, to limit package size.
+You can however, easily add translations to this package.
+Open an issue if you want to.

 To fetch both the arabic text and translation, set the language option to en.